Variably protease-sensitive prionopathy

 Diagnosis is difficult, as pathognomonic signs on MRI such as cortical ribboning or hockey stick sign, periodic sharp wave complexes on EEG, and tests for 14-3-3 protein and tau protein are usually not helpful, and no mutations have been observed in the coding region of the PrP gene, unlike CJD and Variant CJD.
 The diagnosis can be made on pathological examination.
 There are unique microscopic and immunohistochemical features, and the prions cannot be digested using proteases.
 Because 8 out of 10 patients had a positive family history of dementia in the original study, a genetic cause was suspected.

 Some have suggested the disease may be a sporadic form of Gerstmann–Sträussler–Scheinker syndrome (GSS).

-In 2013, Zou W.Q. and coworkers revealed that the peculiar protease-resistant PrP (PrPres) originally found in VPSPr is also detectable in the brain of patients with a genetic CJD linked to PrP Valine (V) to isoleucine (I) mutation at residue 180 (PrPV180I); moreover, they found that the pathological PrP from both VPSPr and gCJDPrPV180I shares a similar glycoform-selective prion formation mechanism.[8,9] The authors further demonstrated that the protease-resistant PrPres from both VPSPr and gCJDV180I lacks the PrP species glycosylated at the first N-linked glycosylation site at residue 181 and they proposed that the deficiency in PrP glycosylation may be involved in the pathogenesis of the two conditions.
-In 2014, Gambetti P., Zou W.Q., and coworkers found that approximately 54% of mice inoculated with VPSPr brain homogenates exhibited histopathologic lesions and 34% harbored abnormal PrP similar to that of VPSPr on the first passage but no prion disease was detected on the second passage,[10] suggesting that the infectivity of the pathological PrP from VPSPr is lower compared to that from the most common sporadic CJD.
+A 2013 study finds that the peculiar protease-resistant PrP (PrPres) originally found in VPSPr is also detectable in the brain of patients with a genetic CJD linked to PrP Valine (V) to isoleucine (I) mutation at residue 180 (PrPV180I).